 The noise cancelling technology isn’t great, or even very good, but it is better than nothing at all.
-In ideal conditions, low-frequency sounds are rendered ¼ to ½ as loud as they’d otherwise sound.
-However, it was difficult for me to get a proper fit with the earpads because the non-memory foam cushions left gaps where my jaw meets my ears.
+In ideal conditions, low-frequency sounds are rendered one-quarter to half as loud as they’d otherwise sound.
+If you wear glasses, you’ll have a hard time getting a proper fit, because the non-memory foam ear pads leave gaps where your jaw meets your ears.
 These gaps let background noise in, essentially nullifying most of the noise cancellation’s benefit.
-This problem was exacerbated when I wore the headset with glasses: there were large gaps around the frames.

 For those able to achieve an ideal seal all the way around their ears, though, you’ll experience ANC performance reflected in the chart above.